lingyicute/YiClap/FAQ.md

 1. Find the 'Media storage' app and clear storage (both data and cache) of it.

-1. Then open the Retro Music app and manually scan your music from your storage.
+1. Then open the YiClap app and manually scan your music from your storage.

 1. Reboot the device to refresh the media store (Not sure if this is necessary)

-**NOTE:** Don't panic when you will open Retro Music and see "Zero" songs there in the library.
+**NOTE:** Don't panic when you will open YiClap and see "Zero" songs there in the library.
 It's because you cleared Media Store which is responsible for recognising files on your device.
 ___

 ## **Q: I can't find the folder menu anymore after the latest update?**